dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 		- dream delivered real grace: **Home**
 		- travel?
 Home?
 		- She asked
 	- Nina: Winston Churchill appeared in a dream (Jung said pay attention to the wise old man/woman in your dream)
 		- dream had connected to chapstick.
 Nina took that to mean concern with what she has to preach this Sunday (fear of offending people?)
 	- Dreams can reveal what is going on in us (grief unresolved?)
-		-
+		- dreams are for our health and well-being
+	- Linda had recurring dream about potty-training her children.